K-LITE: Learning Transferable Visual Models with External Knowledge: Related Work

-Zero-shot learning, \ie classifying images where there is a lack of labeled training data, has been studied for decades~\cite{farhadi2009describing}, and its popularity has recently increased further~\citep{xian2018zero}.
+\textbf{Zero-shot Visual Recognition: } Zero-shot learning, \ie classifying images where there is a lack of labeled training data, has been studied for decades~\cite{farhadi2009describing}, and its popularity has recently increased further~\citep{xian2018zero}.
 Based on the technique evolution, it can be broadly categorized into two generations: the traditional {\em class-level} zero-shot and recently popular {\em task-level} zero-shot setting.

-\paragraph{Class-level Transfer.} In the traditional setting, {\em class-level} zero-shot learning aims to recognize object classes whose instances have not been observed during training.
-The crux of the matter for all zero-shot learning methods is to associate observed and non-observed classes through some form of auxiliary information, which can be either implicit such as pre-trained semantic embeddings~\cite{weston2010large,socher2013zero,changpinyo2017predicting}, or explicit such as attributes~\cite{farhadi2009describing,lampert2009learning,jayaraman2014zero}, text~\cite{elhoseiny2013write,elhoseiny2017link,reed2016learning,qiao2016less}, knowledge graphs~\cite{wang2018zero,salakhutdinov2011learning}, or rules and ontologies~\citep{fergus2010semantic}.
+\emph{Class-level Transfer.} Class-level zero-shot learning aims to recognize object classes whose instances have not been observed during training.
+The goal for the zero-shot learning methods is to associate observed and non-observed classes through some form of auxiliary information, which can be either implicit such as pre-trained semantic embeddings~\cite{weston2010large,socher2013zero,changpinyo2017predicting}, or explicit such as attributes~\cite{farhadi2009describing,lampert2009learning,jayaraman2014zero}, text~\cite{elhoseiny2013write,elhoseiny2017link,reed2016learning,qiao2016less}, knowledge graphs~\cite{wang2018zero,salakhutdinov2011learning}, or rules and ontologies~\citep{fergus2010semantic}.
 Please, refer to the recent survey on knowledge-aware zero-shot learning for a more detailed review~\citep{chen2021knowledge}.
-Recently, it has been suggested to abstract away from the restricted nature of standard zero-shot evaluation and make the task more practical by including training classes at test time, \ie {\it generalized} zero-shot learning setting~\citep{xian2018zero}.
-Despite the progress in this area, the traditional setting is typically limited to studying zero-shot transfer across classes in a \emph{single domain} with manually defined splits, such as Animal with Attributes (AwA)~\citep{lampert2013attribute}, Birds-200~\cite{wah2011caltech}, SUN attributes~\cite{patterson2012sun}, or ZS-ImageNet~\cite{rohrbach2011evaluating,fu2016semi}.
+Recently, it has been suggested to move away from the restricted nature of standard zero-shot evaluation and make the task more practical by including training classes at test time, \ie {\it generalized} zero-shot learning setting~\citep{xian2018zero}.
+Despite the progress in this area, the traditional setting is typically limited to studying zero-shot transfer across classes in a \emph{single domain} with manually defined splits, such as Animal with Attributes (AwA)~\citep{lampert2013attribute}, Birds-200~\cite{wah2011caltech}, SUN attributes~\cite{patterson2012sun}, and ZS-ImageNet~\cite{rohrbach2011evaluating,fu2016semi}.
+Concurrently, \cite{tian2021vl} explore leveraging external knowledge to improve long-tailed visual recognition within individual domains, which falls into the category of class-level transfer.